manuel-sosa/python-challenge/README.md

 # python-challenge

-# See pybank and pypoll files
+# See pybank and pypoll folders

 # Code was written with the support of a TA and own work